 To be eligible for this program, students must:

-- be a currently enrolled, undergraduate student at the University of Arkansas returning to college as a full-time sophomore*, junior or senior in the fall of 2020.
+- be a currently enrolled, undergraduate student at the University of Arkansas returning to college as a full-time sophomore*, junior or senior in the spring of 2021.
 (NOTE: some colleges do not allow sophomores to enroll in co-op.
 Please work with your advisor to determine eligibility.)

 - have a cumulative GPA of at least 3.0.